 Vinit Goenka, a BJP leader has filed PIL under Article 32 of the Constitution of India in Supreme Court on May 21, 2020, to direct the Union of India to devise a mechanism to keep a check on fake news and instigative messages that are circulated by social media.

 Goenka further informed the SC that in the absence of any mechanism or law prohibiting Twitter Inc. and/or Twitter Communications India Pvt Ltd. and other similar social media platforms from spreading, circulating, amplifying in the form advertisement or otherwise which are spreading separatist agenda, seditious material, hatred amongst communities, instigative, divisive against the society at large, have become a threat to national security and the same is against the spirit of the Union of India.

-of the Constitution of India which empowers the State for making any law in so far as such law imposes reasonable restrictions on the exercise of the right conferred by the sub-clause 19(1)(a) in the interest of sovereignty and integrity of India, the security of the state, friendly relations with the foreign States, public order, decency or morality or in relation to contempt of court, defamation or incitement to an offense.
+He also submitted that such law can be formulated by UOI as per Article 19(2) of the Constitution of India which empowers the State for making any law in so far as such law imposes reasonable restrictions on the exercise of the right conferred by the sub-clause 19(1)(a) in the interest of sovereignty and integrity of India, the security of the state, friendly relations with the foreign States, public order, decency or morality or in relation to contempt of court, defamation or incitement to an offense.